scholarsmate/omgdevelopment.org/README.md

    ```

 - View pages:
-   - /marketing/omega-omg
+   - /solutions/omega-omg
-   - /marketing/omega-omg-vscode
+   - /solutions/omega-omg-vscode
-   - /marketing/omega-match
+   - /solutions/omega-match

 Notes:
-- The marketing pages are statically pre-rendered.
+- The solutions pages are statically pre-rendered.
 After syncing content, rebuild to see updates locally or deploy to update production.
 - GitHub Actions also runs a scheduled/manual sync and writes `content/LAST_SYNC.md`.

 #### For Fast Local Development